Master of Information

 The archives an preservation concentration will prepare students to assume the responsibilities and roles in identifying and preserving analog and digital records as trustworthy evidence and memory of the activities of individuals, families, and organizations.
 Students will learn how to make records accessible to current users and future generations in heritage institutions and how to make them available to the public.
 They will explore the institutions preserving cultural and scientific knowledge amid the changing perspectives and in diverse social contexts.
 They will learn about the tensions around privacy, access, and memorial contestation as well as about the role of records, documents, and archival institutions in human rights and social justice.

-The informatics & design concentration prepares professionals to analyze, design, build and manage information and communication technologies in support of individual and social access to, management of, and use of information in a wide variety of occupational and personal contexts.
+The interaction design and informatics concentration prepares professionals to analyze, design, build and manage information and communication technologies in support of individual and social access to, management of, and use of information in a wide variety of occupational and personal contexts.
 Professionals work at the intersection between IT, people, and their contexts to provide technological leadership.

 Technology, Information, and Management